 Do you have an effective nonprofit marketing budget in place?
-Creating one is more important now than every.
+Creating one is more important now than ever.
 Allow me to explain why.

 Our last election and the ensuing political shakeup has spurred fear in the nonprofit sector.